ParulRana2907/Smart-Leave-Management-System/README.md

 # 👥 Team Members and Responsibilities

-Parul Rana (24CSU292), I took primary responsibility for file handling and persistent data storage, ensuring smooth saving and retrieval of records.
+Parul Rana, I took primary responsibility for file handling and persistent data storage, ensuring smooth saving and retrieval of records.
 I managed arrays of objects for both users and leave requests, and organized the official project documentation (including the comprehensive report).
 I prepared and designed the project PowerPoint presentation, formatted all UI text and tables for clarity and professionalism, created sample input/output screens for demonstration, and contributed significantly to functionality testing and quality assurance.